zaiah/cache/README.md

 ## General:
 <code>
     --set-cache-dir [arg]    Set the cache directory to <arg>

--i, --info [pkg]             Display all information about a package.
+-i, --info [pkg]             Display all information about a package. c
-	 --list-versions [arg]    List all the versions out.
+	 --list-versions [arg]    List all the versions out

     --contents [pkg]         Display all contents of a package.
 -l, --list                   List all packages.
 -d, --directory              Where is an application's home directory?